openstack/swift/doc/source/deployment_guide.rst

                                      time for the container-updater to report
-                                     to the account before the account DB is removed. reap_warn_after     2892000          If the account fails to be be reaped due to a persistent error, the account reaper will log a message such as:
+                                     to the account before the account DB is removed. reap_warn_after     2892000          If the account fails to be reaped due to a persistent error, the account reaper will log a message such as:
                                      Account <name> has not been reaped since <date>